-10.5 Re-admission rules:
+10.4 Re-admission rules:

-A student can seek re-admission in next academic year, in case he / she fails to fulfill the criteria mentioned under passing standards in SRB.
-For this purpose, he / she has to pay 25% of the total fee prevalent at that time for that programme.
+A student can seek re-admission in the next academic year, in case he / she fails to fulfill the criteria mentioned under passing standards in SRB.
+For this purpose, he / she has to pay 25% of the total fee prevalent at that time for that program.

-Student can take re-admission in the said year of the programme only once.
-He/she can take re-admission in different years as long as total period of the programme does not exceed the validity period of that programme.
-For example, for MBA the validity period is 4 years and for MBA Tech. it is 7 years, so a student can take re-admission maximum two times but in different progressive years of the program.
-Admission to the subsequent years is subject to maximum duration permissible for completion of the programme (in years).
-Such admissions will be at the students' own risk of noncompletion of the programme during the maximum permissible duration (in years).
+Students can take re-admission in the said year of the program only once.
+He/she can take re-admission in different years as long as the total period of the program does not exceed the validity period of that program.
+For example, for MBA the validity period is 4 years and for MBA Tech. it is 7 years, so a student can take re-admission maximum of two times but in different progressive years of the program.
+Admission to the subsequent years is subject to the maximum duration permissible for completion of the program (in years).
+Such admissions will be at the student's own risk of non-completion of the program during the maximum permissible duration (in years).

-Sr. No. Duration of the programme (in years) Maximum duration permissible for completion the programme (in years)
+Sr. No. Duration of the program (in years) Maximum duration permissible for completion of the program (in years)

 1 2 years 4 years

 2 3 years 5 years

 3 4 years 6 years

 4 5 years 7 years

 5 6 years 8 years

-If a student takes re-admission in a particular academic year and is not promoted again, either as per the passing standards of respective programme or any other reason as per academic rules, then the student will not be given second chance for re-admission.
-For more details, please refer Part II of SRB.
+If a student takes re-admission in a particular academic year and is not promoted again, either as per the passing standards of the respective program or any other reason as per academic rules, then the student will not be given a second chance for re-admission.
+For more details, please refer to Part II of SRB.

-10.6 Submission of certificates / mark sheets:
+10.5 Submission of certificates / mark sheets:

 A student has to submit all the relevant documents / certificates / mark sheets as per the offer letter issued by NMIMS.
-Non-submission of such mandatory documents after the stipulated time declared by admission department will lead to cancellation of admission of concerned student and the admission fees will NOT be refunded.
+Non-submission of such mandatory documents after the stipulated time declared by the admission department will lead to the cancellation of admission of concerned student and the admission fees will NOT be refunded.